WISH-TV Night at Indy Eleven: TWO games for the price of one!

-Tomorrow is WISH-TV Night at Indy Eleven, and John Koulder from Indy Eleven and Zeke the mascot stopped by to tell us more!
+Get ready for WISH-TV Night at Indy Eleven!
+John Koluder from Indy Eleven and Zeke the mascot stopped by to tell us more about tomorrow’s fun:

 There will be two games against Detroit City FC at IUPUI Carroll Stadium for 1 price!